Gugu Sarikula

 Sultan Gugu Sarikula (alternative spellings Salikula or Salikura, reigned 1585-1597) was the fifth sultan of Maguindanao in the Philippines.
 Sarikula was a direct descendant of Sharif Kabungsuwan, the first sultan of Maguindanao.
-He was the son of Sultan Bangkaya with his Matampay wife.
-Sarikula also had half brothers, Dimasangcay Adel and Buisan, who also reigned as sultans of Maguindanao before and after him.
+He was the son of Sultan Bangkaya and Matampay.
+Sarikula also had two half brothers, Dimasangcay Adel and Buisan, who also reigned as sultans of Maguindanao before and after him.

-Sarikula was involved in a power struggle with Buisan, which ended on him being ousted by his younger brother to Sulu in 1597.
+Sarikula was involved in a power struggle with Buisan, which ended with him being ousted by his younger brother to Sulu in 1597.

 Sarikula married Raja Putri, one of the daughters (or a sister) of Sultan Muwallil Wasit (Rajah Bongsu) from the Sulu Sultanate.
-Their daughter Putri Mampey married her first cousin, Sultan Kudarat, the son of Buisan.
+Their daughter, Putri Mampey, married her first cousin, Sultan Kudarat, the son of Buisan.